sodascience/metasyn/docs/source/usage/installation.rst

 With the virtual environment activated, you can then install MetaSynth as described in Step 3.
 To exit the virtual environment, simply type `deactivate` in your console.

-Alternatively, you can yuse `Conda <https://conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ to create and manage your Python environments.